 Get the inside scoop on the top 3 family ministry models — and discover which one is right for your church.

-You’re convinced: It’s time to get into the family ministry game.
+You’re sure of it: It’s time to get into the family ministry game.
 But where to start?
-Countless ministry models abound, and each one claims it’ll reunite families, reverse the decline of Evangelicalism, inoculate children against secular humanism, and combat a host of ills you didn’t even know you had.
+Countless ministry models abound, and each one claims it’ll reunite families and combat a host of ills you didn’t even know you had.
 You need the savvy to see past the hype and choose a model that fits your church to empower families to become faith-incubators.
 Here’s your smart shopper’s guide.

 The Family-Integration Model advocates it was no accident that at the same time the American church perfected age-segmented children’s and youth ministry models, the emerging generations began dropping out of church as soon as they left home.
 These pastors observed parents abdicating their personal investment in their children’s spiritual development.
 It was just too easy to hand off their children to the ministry “specialists.”